Fair Value Hierarchy (IFRS 13)

 Level 1 inputs utilise unadjusted quoted prices in active markets for identical assets or liabilities on the measurement date.
 A prime example includes prices of financial assets and liabilities traded on stock exchanges considered to be active markets.
 An ‘active market’ is defined as one with frequent and voluminous transactions, offering continuous pricing data (IFRS 13 Appendix A).

 While prices from active markets offer the most reliable indication of fair value, there are scenarios where adjustments to Level 1 inputs may be necessary.
 For instance, when an entity has a multitude of similar assets or liabilities, and individual quoted prices are difficult to access due to their abundance, alternative pricing approaches like matrix pricing may be considered.
-However, employing such methods shifts the valuation to a lower hierarchy level.
+However, using such methods shifts the valuation to a lower hierarchy level.

-Similarly, if a significant event impacts the quoted market price after market closure or if specific characteristics of an asset or liability necessitate adjustments, the valuation is reclassified to a lower level in the hierarchy (IFRS 13.77-79).
+Similarly, if a significant event impacts the quoted market price after market closure or if specific characteristics of an asset or liability require adjustments, the valuation is reclassified to a lower level in the hierarchy (IFRS 13.77-79).

 Level 2 inputs

 Level 2 inputs encompass observable data, other than the quoted prices found in Level 1, either directly or indirectly.
-For assets or liabilities with a specified term, a Level 2 input should be observable for the majority of the term’s duration.
+For financial assets or liabilities with a specified term, a Level 2 input should be observable for the majority of the term’s duration.
 Examples include quoted prices for similar assets or liabilities in active and inactive markets, and other observable data points such as standard interest rates, yield curves, implied volatilities, or credit spreads.

 Adjustments to Level 2 inputs depend on factors unique to the asset or liability in question.
 These include the asset’s condition or location, the relevance of the inputs to comparable items, and the market activity where the inputs are observed.
 If a significant adjustment to a Level 2 input relies on unobservable data, it might push the valuation into Level 3 of the hierarchy (IFRS 13.82-84).

-Entities commonly employ over-the-counter (OTC) derivatives as hedging instruments, irrespective of hedge accounting application.
+Entities commonly use over-the-counter (OTC) derivatives as hedging instruments, irrespective of hedge accounting application.
 By their very nature, OTC derivatives can’t be slotted into Level 1 since they’re tailored to an entity’s requirements without quoted prices for identical instruments.

 Other examples of Level 2 inputs include: